 Do not dig holes in the playa larger than six inches wide and two feet deep for ANY purpose.
 Larger holes erode within a year's time, even when carefully backfilled, leaving a visible mark and creating a safety hazard to drivers.
 Use an auger or a posthole digger, NOT a shovel.
 Bag the dirt so it doesn't blow away.
-Refill the hole by carefully tamping the soil back into place (an inverted sledgehammer works well).
+Refill the hole by tamping the soil back into place (an inverted sledgehammer works well).
 Repeat this process every few inches while dampening the soil.

+HISTORICAL ARTIFACTS

-HISTORICAL ARTIFACTS The collection, excavation or vandalism of archaeological artifacts is prohibited on public lands.
+The collection, excavation or vandalism of archaeological artifacts is prohibited on public lands.
 If you find something that appears to be an authentic artifact, contact a Black Rock Ranger.
-If you are curious about the many Native American and pioneer historical sites in the Black Rock Desert Region, contact the Oregon California Trail Association via www.octa-trails.org.